-Father says Black Wisconsin man shot by police is paralyzed
+Jacob Blake’s dad says son left paralyzed by police shooting

 The man who said he made the cellphone video, 22-year-old Raysean White, said he saw Blake scuffling with three officers and heard them yell, “Drop the knife!
 Drop the knife!” before the gunfire erupted.
 He said he didn’t see a knife in Blake’s hands.

-The governor said he has seen no information to suggest Blake had a knife or other weapon, but that the case is still being investigated by the state Justice Department.
+The governor said he had seen no information to suggest Blake had a knife or other weapon, but that the case is still being investigated by the state Justice Department.

 The officers were placed on administrative leave, which is standard practice in a shooting by police.
 Authorities released no details about the officers and did not immediately respond to requests for their service records.